Lumpiang gulay: Description

 Typical ingredients in lumpiang gulay include carrots, kamote (sweet potato), onions, garlic, shallots, cabbage or lettuce, potatoes, singkamas (jicama), sitaw (green beans), sayote (chayote), and togue (mung bean sprouts).
 It is mixed with a small amount of ground meat, meat strips, and/or shrimp.
 Fish flakes can also be used.
 The meat is simmered for a few minutes before adding the rest of the ingredients.
 They are then wrapped in lumpia wrapper and deep-fried.
 The vegetables can alternatively be stir-fried.
 The ingredients of lumpiang gulay are roughly the same as the ingredients of lumpiang sariwa variants, except that lumpiang gulay is fried.

 It is traditionally eaten dipped in vinegar or agre dulce, but other types of dipping sauces can also be used.
 It is sometimes also known as lumpiang prito, a generic name for any fried lumpia versions.

 Lumpiang gulay is distinguished from other types of lumpia (especially lumpiang Shanghai) in that it has a greater ratio of vegetables to meat.
 It is also typically thicker in diameter than lumpiang Shanghai because it has more fillings.
 Other types of lumpia like lumpiang ubod, lumpiang labong, and lumpiang singkamas are generally regarded as different dishes, as they can be served fresh or fried, unlike lumpiang gulay which is always served as lumpiang prito (deep-fried).

 Variants

+Lumpia is commonly served with vinegar as seasoning.